MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/Get-Module.md

 Specifies the namespace of an alternate CIM provider that exposes CIM modules.
 The default value is the namespace of the Module Discovery WMI provider.

-Use this parameter to get CIM modules from computers and devices that are not running a Windows operating system.
+Use this parameter to get CIM modules from computers and devices that are not running the Windows operating system.

 This parameter was introduced in Windows PowerShell 3.0.